 Customizing your chart

-You can edit the color, text, and interactions of your query from the Chart configuration menu ().
+You can edit the color, text, and interactions of your report from the Chart configuration menu ().
 This menu contains customization options unique for each chart type.
 While some customization options apply to all charts, others are visible only for specific chart types.

 The following customization options are available for all charts: